 - 1. State Aid-State aid is funding that MPS receives from the state and is paid directly to the district.
 The amount of state aid is estimated by the Department of Public Instruction (DPI) in July, and the amount is certified in October. - 2.
 Property Taxes-The portion of total revenue that comes from local property taxes varies widely across Wisconsin's school districts due largely to the way that the equalization aid is distributed.
 MPS does not estimate the local property taxes until DPI provides an estimate of the equalization/integration aids in July of each year.
 In October, DPI certifies equalization and integration aids for school districts.
-Like all Wisconsin school boards, the MBSD adopted the local district tax levy for 2023-24 in late October. - 3.
-Federal Aid-Most federal aid to schools comes through four channels-Individuals with Disabilities Education Act (IDEA), Every Student Succeeds Act (ESSA), Coronavirus Aid, Relief, and Economic Security (CARES) Act, and Elementary and Secondary School Emergency Relief (ESSER) Fund-or through distribution formulas and competitive grants.
-MPS federal aid is approximately 40.42 percent of its total 2023-24 revenue. - 4.
+Like all Wisconsin school boards, the MBSD adopted the local district tax levy for 2024-25 in late October. - 3.
+Federal Aid-Most federal aid to schools comes through the Individuals with Disabilities Education Act (IDEA) and the Every Student Succeeds Act (ESSA). - 4.
 Local Sources-Another source of school funding comes from grants, local fees, interest earnings, and gifts.
 Additional sources of local non-property tax revenue include tuition from student learning options such as open enrollment tuition, intergovernmental agreements, and rental revenues for the use of school facilities.
-MPS will receive approximately 1.81 percent of its 2023-24 revenue from local sources.